bluepartyhatboii/LovenseBreedLab/README.md

 * Build from sources or download the latest version from the release page
 * Copy the mod dll and Lovense Bluetooth lib dll into game/bepinex/plugins

+* Tutorial installaion video comming soon

 ### Testing installation

-* When the game opens in the main menu screen, the toy will be indicating a remote connection
+* When the game opens in the main menu screen, the toy will be indicating a remote connection.
+For sex machine the led stops blinking for exemple.

 ## Usage